What Is Cross Drainage Work?

 When the HFL of the drain is sufficiently below the bottom of the canal, so that the drainage water flows freely under gravity, the structure is known as an Aqueduct (See above Fig.)

-However, if the HFL of the drain is higher than the canal bed and the water passes through the aqueduct barrels under syphonic action, the structure is known as Syphon Aqueduct (See above Fig.).
+However, if the HFL of the drain is higher than the canal bed and the water, often termed as drainage syphon, passes through the aqueduct barrels under syphonic action, the structure is known as siphon aqueduct or syphon aqueduct in irrigation.
+(See above Fig.).

 In this type of works, the canal water is taken across the drainage in a trough supported on piers.